ipop-project/Downloads/README.md

-# IPOP-VPN Release 17.08 for Ubuntu 16 and Raspberry Pi 2B.
+# IPOP-VPN Release 17.08
+## Ubuntu 16 and Raspberry Pi 2B

 Changes in this release:
 - Redesigned Tincan data-plane